The facts and figures of Norway's population: Everything you need to know.

-In 2012 it was a pretty big deal, at least in the country, when Norway broke the 5 million mark on inhabitants.
-The numbers have continued to grow and in the 2016 census the population was counted at about 5.25 million.
+Back in 2012, it was a pretty big deal, at least in the country, when Norway broke the 5 million mark on inhabitants.
+It raised the inevitable questions on whether immigration was ‘out of control’ and the impact on healthcare and pensions.

-Recent years have seen the population rising steadily, with a very consistent upward trend starting back in the 1960’s.
-Right around the time that oil was discovered in the Norwegian Sea.
+The consistent upward trend actually started back in the 1960s, around the time that oil was discovered in the Norwegian Sea.
+Norway desperately needed people with the skills to build a new industry from scratch.

 One of the more famous of these was the Black Death, which hit Norway extremely hard in the mid and late 1300’s.